-The MCO must make authorization decisions and provide notice as expeditiously as required by the enrollee's health condition and no later than 7 (seven) calendar days of receiving the request for service for the purposes of standard authorization decisions.
-This 7 (seven) calendar days period may be extended up to 7 (seven) additional calendar days upon request of the enrollee or provider, or if the MCO justifies to BMS in advance and in writing that the enrollee will benefit from such extension.
+The MCO must make authorization decisions and provide notice as expeditiously as required by the enrollee's health condition and within 14 calendar days of receiving the request for service for the purposes of standard authorization decisions.
+This 14 calendar day period may be extended up to 14 additional days upon request of the enrollee or provider, or if the MCO justifies to BMS the need for additional information and how the enrollee might benefit from the extension.

 The MCO must provide an expedited authorization for services when the provider indicates that the standard time frame could seriously jeopardize the enrollee's life or health or ability to attain, maintain, or regain maximum function.
-The MCO must make the expedited authorization decision and provide notice to the enrollee as expeditiously as the enrollee's health condition requires, but no later than 3 business days after receipt of the request for service authorization.
-This 3 business day period may be extended up to 5 additional business days upon request of the enrollee or provider, or if the MCO justifies to BMS in advance and in writing that the enrollee will benefit from such extension.
+The MCO must make the expedited authorization decision and provide notice to the enrollee as expeditiously as the enrollee's health condition requires, and no later than 3 working days after receipt of the request for service.
+This 3 working day period may be extended up to 14 additional days upon request of the enrollee or provider, or if the MCO justifies to BMS the need for additional information and how the enrollee might benefit from the extension.